michaelpdougherty/cis-260-project/README.md

 ## Local Development Instructions

 1. Open Git Bash
-2. Navigate to folder where you want to clone the project.
+2. `cd` into the folder where you want to place the project.
+(A folder called 'cis-260-project' will be created)
 3. `git clone https://github.com/michaelpdougherty/cis-260-project`
 3. `cd cis-260-project/frontend`
 3. `npm install`